How much does a new hot tub cost?

 - Filters: $20 – $60/year

-We estimate a monthly costs can add $15-25 to your electricity bill.
+We estimate a quality spa can add an additional $15-25/month to your electricity bill.

 Your spa will need chemicals to operate properly.
 A sanitizer, shocking agent and balancing chemicals are used in-between water changes to maintain healthy spa water.